Emulating compact binary population synthesis simulations with uncertainty quantification and model comparison using Bayesian normalizing flows: Illustrative Results

+To visualize UQ in density evaluation, we emulate the two-dimensional population of BBH chirp masses and effective inspiral spins, since higher-dimensional densities are difficult to represent and marginalize over grids.
 Bayesian inference of the flow parameters yields the posterior predictive distribution of the BBH population that comprises the test set, which is compared with the truth and the prior in Fig.~\ref{fig:uq}.
 It can be seen that the credible interval of the predicted population enclosed the true distribution, with the posterior being significantly more informative than the prior.
 Also, it can be seen that the posterior predictive distribution is much closer to the truth than individual MLE reruns on different realizations of the thinned dataset, while also outperforming the prior predictive distribution.
 This is indicative of the fact that for sparse training data, the posterior predictive emulator should be used for both SBI and feature prediction instead of MLEs.
-I further compute the BIC for this flow architecture, compare it with that of a different~(sub-optimal) one trained on a larger dataset, and list them as follows.
-Note that this not a fair model comparison given that the two models are trained on different data realizations, but rather a demonstration of how model comparison can be implemented.
-A dedicated model comparison study for different architectures given various PopSynth datasets is left as a future exploration.